-Site name Reference Rationale for inclusion and any comments 2023 SHELAA Draft Plan Main Road Otterbourne ОТ03 OT01 The parish council considered four potential sites OT03, OT04, OT05 and OT08 and undertook public consultation on them.
-There were major concerns raised about additional traffic both generally through the village but also specifically in relation to sites OT04, OT05, and OT08 which was a significant consideration in the decision to promote site OT03.
-There were also concerns raised about loss of countryside and the capacity of services in relation to some of the sites as well as how sustainable they are in relation to where the facilities and services are located.
-OT03 has been put forward as the preferred site.
-It is in a sustainable location and is adjacent to the existing residential area and within 10 minutes walking distance to shops, pubs, primary school, football pitch and open space.
-The site is much larger than is needed to meet the housing number but discussions have taken place with the developer who has agreed to develop part of the site only to provide about 55 smaller two and three bedroom houses which would meet the identified need in the settlement (identified by a village survey).
-A non negotiable caveat to the promotion of site OT03 is that only part of the site is developed and the remainder is gifted to the parish council as public open space under a S106 agreement.
-The open space will benefit all residents in Otterbourne and will protect the existing well used public footpath on the site.
-The development will therefore provide about 7 acres of formal and informal open space and new and improved footpath and cycleway links.
+Site name Reference Rationale for inclusion and any comments 2023 SHELAA Draft Plan Main Road Otterbourne ОТ03 OT01 The parish council considered four potential sites OT03, OT04, OT05 and OT08 and underto There were major concerns raised about additional traffic both generally through the village is sites OT04, OT05, and OT08 which was a significant consideration in the decision to promot concerns raised about loss of countryside and the capacity of services in relation to some of sustainable they are in relation to where the facilities and services are located.
+OT03 has be site.
+It is in a sustainable location and is adjacent to the existing residential area and within 1 shops, pubs, primary school, football pitch and open space.
+The site is much larger than is n number but discussions have taken place with the developer who has agreed to develop par 55 smaller two and three bedroom houses which would meet the identified need in the settle survey).
+A non negotiable caveat to the promotion of site OT03 is that only part of the site is gifted to the parish council as public open space under a S106 agreement.
+The open space Otterbourne and will protect the existing well used public footpath on the site.
+The developm acres of formal and informal open space and new and improved footpath and cycleway links

 - 6.41 The parish council has also considered site OT05 as a secondary option but this is not needed at the present time in order to meet the housing number.
 They are continuing discussions in the event that they should need to consider an alternative development site.
-If needed this site could bring forward around 5 11 larger houses if needed.
+If needed this site could bring forward around 5 - 11 larger houses if needed.
 Discussions with the promotors of sites OT04 and OT08 are continuing but these sites are less preferable both having perceived vehicular access and traffic generation issues. - 6.42 The parish council considered it important to open discussions on the remaining sites in the event that the S106 agreement to secure the 7 acres of open space was not forthcoming as without that they would not support development on site OT03.